Chapter 8 Statistical inference

 • That means we do not have clear evidence that the game is unfair.

 Remember that failing to reject the null does not mean the null is true.
 It is still possible that the game is unfair, we just don’t have clear evidence that it is.
+We may need to collect more data to get clearer evidence and increase the power of our test.

 8.3 The Central Limit Theorem

 Fortunately, we have a very powerful asymptotic result called the Central Limit Theorem (CLT).
-The CLT roughly says that we can approximate the entire probability distribution of the sample average \(\bar{x}_n\) by a normal distribution if the sample size is sufficiently large.
+The CLT roughly says that we can approximate the entire probability distribution of the sample average ˉxn by a normal distribution if the sample size is sufficiently large.

 The Central Limit Theorem